March 12, 2026 (3mo ago)

 UPSTREAM_CONF="/etc/nginx/conf.d/active-upstream.conf"

-# Determine which slot is currently active
+# Determine active slot

 CURRENT=$(cat "$UPSTREAM_CONF" | grep -oP ':\K[0-9]+')